Article I – NAME

 Section 6.
 The Treasurer shall be responsible for overseeing all fiscal policies and procedures adopted by the Board of Directors.
 Specific responsibilities of the Treasurer shall include:

 Section 7.
-A petition, signed by members representing fifteen (15) percent of the total votes eligible to vote at that time in NAPPS requesting the holding of an election for the purpose of recalling a member of the Board of Directors or any officer, may be filed at any time with the Secretary.
+A petition, signed by members representing fifteen (15) percent of the total votes eligible to vote at that time in NAPPS requesting the holding of an election for the purpose of recalling a member of the Board of Directors may be filed at any time with the Secretary.
 If recall is for the Secretary, the petition shall be filed with the President.
 After verification of signatures, the President shall certify the petition and immediately direct a ballot be mailed to each member.
 The ballot shall read as follows:

 Shall --name of director-- Be Recalled?